Earthzyx/Earthzyx/README.md

 - 👀 I’m interested in Cybersecurity and Artificial Intelligence
 - 🌱 I’m currently learning Cybersecurity
 - 💞️ I’m looking to collaborate on Cybersecurity
-- 📫 How to reach me my LinkedIn
+- 📫 Reach me my LinkedIn

 <!---
 Earthzyx/Earthzyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.